CarlG96/taskosaurus-backend-api/TESTING.md

     <img src="media/TESTING-images/task-detail-title-check.png">

+    * Test: A logged in user can delete a Task instance that they own.
+    * Result: A logged in user can do this.

     NOTE: The put method and delete methods seem to be there for the logged out users however they have no affect and I think this is a Django bug or it might be because there are no objects to compare ownership against.